NehorayK/Lambda_Function/Tests/TEST.md

 The JSON response returned by the Lambda function.

 ### s3OutputFile:
-The new file name stored in S3 after processing.
+The new file name stored in the S3 Bucket after processing it.